Hiring Multi-Vendor Marketplace Website Developers: A Quick Guide

 "Building a successful marketplace isn’t about coding alone — it’s about understanding vendors, users, and the business model behind the platform.”

-— Pratik Misra, Marketplace Expert at Shipturtle
+— Pratik Mishra, Marketplace Expert at Shipturtle

 Core Skills Your Multi-Vendor Marketplace Developer Must Have